-How to download and install Valorant on PC | Dexerto.com
+How to download and install Valorant on PC - Dexerto

 While that will install the client in readiness for Valorant to go live, you will not be able to access the servers until Riot pushes them live on June 2.
 It’s worth noting that you will also have to restart your PC to ensure Vanguard (Valorant’s anti-cheat programme) is properly installed on your system.

 It is also likely that Riot will push an update file through on release day, which will require you to download and install before hopping into a server.
-Riot Games have not yet revealed at what time servers will go live on June 2.
+In terms of when the servers will go live in your respective region, Riot announced their staggered plan during a press release on June 1.
+Below is the release date/time for each region at launch:

 So that’s it!
 You’ve done everything necessary to hop straight into your first Valorant game.
 As soon as the servers go online in your region, you will be able to whizz through your training and get into your first match… See you in Future Earth, Agent!